JoonghyunAn/Machine-Learning-Projects/README.md

 ## Hands-On Machine Learning Git repository
 This is a repository on my machine learning projects.
 Each folder has a project and a readme markdown file.
 ### In Progress
-- Local LLM fine-tuning and prompt engineering with ollama.
+- Local LLM fine-tuning and prompt engineering with Ollama.

 ### Finished
 - RAG_ECE_Policies_LLM